The NBA’s True Mount Rushmore

-He was an all-star in 13 of his 14 seasons, won three MVPs, two championships and one Finals MVP.
+He was an all-star in 13 of his 14 seasons, won four MVPs, two championships and one Finals MVP.
 He led the league in scoring his first seven seasons and won 11 rebounding titles.
 He scored a still league-record 100 points in a game and owns five of the top 10 scoring games of all-time.

 In fact, only four players in league history have multiple 60-point games: Elgin Baylor did it four times, Kobe and Jordan five times, Wilt 32 times.

 You can say what you want about Wilt loading up on stats in a less imposing era, but if its an era good enough from which to laud Bill Russell, it’s an era good enough for Wilt to dominate.
 He’s like Barry Bonds on steroids: What’s important is not that Bonds probably took steroids — it’s that he was AMAZING on them, and way way better than everyone else.

 That’s how I feel about Wilt’s time in the NBA.

 When Borglum and co. were selecting their presidents, the first two choices were Washington and Lincoln.
 Those were the ones that would get people excited about the project and give it the support it needed for completion.